borboranabil/Otaku-Recommender---Full-Stack-AI-Engine/README.md

 Live Web Mode	Unknown title + smart mode	TF-IDF (Live Web Mode) Smart Mode OFF	Not found	Friendly 404

-📜 License — Dual Licensing (IMPORTANT)
+📜 License

-This project uses Dual Licensing:
+This project uses a **Dual License** model:

-🔓 GPLv3 (Free)
+### GPL-3.0 (Open Source)
-You may use this project only if your project is also open-source under GPLv3.
+You may use the project for free **as long as your project is also GPL-3.0 and open-source**.

+See: `LICENSE_GPLv3`

-💼 Commercial License (Paid)
+### Commercial License (Closed Source / Business Use)
-Required for:
+Required if you want to use this project in:

-Closed-source apps
+- Closed-source apps

-Commercial products

-SaaS platforms
+- Commercial SaaS

-Business integrations

-📩 Contact for licensing:
+- Paid services
+- Proprietary systems

+See: `COMMERCIAL_LICENSE.md`
-borboranabil.dev@outlook.com
+Contact: borboranabil.dev@outlook.com

 🙌 Credits
 Built with ❤️ by borboranabil